Maradox/osmdroid-wiki/Upgrade-Guide.md

 The command line and swing GUI tile packagers also received some attention and are now included with the distribution.
 This adds a number of bug fixes.

+### Refactoring (moving classes)

+All my location type overlays were consolidated into it's own package

 ### Resource Proxy and older classes

 * Resource Proxy and all derived classes were deleted and removed from all resource paths and constructors